 Based on space availability, transfer may be considered for students meeting the following criteria.
 Students must:

-- 1. Meet admission standards for the nursing Program. - 2.
-Be a student in good standing and eligible to return to the previous nursing program. - 3.
-Provide a letter of recommendation from the Dean/Director/Instructor of the previous program.
+- 1. Meet admission standards for the nursing program. - 2.
+Be a student in good standing and eligible to return to the previous nursing program.

-Students must submit required documents for proof of current BLS CPR certification, immunizations, criminal background check and drug screen.
+Students must submit required documents for proof of current AHA Healthcare Provider CPR certification, immunizations, and will be required to undergo a criminal background check and drug screen.

+Students applying for transfer beyond the first semester must take:

+- Course challenge exam(s) on all course content prior to the course of transfer

+- Drug calculation exam, and

+- Clinical competency evaluation.

-Students applying for transfer beyond the first semester must take course challenge exam(s), pharmacology calculation test, and clinical competency evaluation.
-Students must score 80 or better on the challenge exams and score 90 or better on the pharmacology test.
+Students must score 80 or better on the challenge exams and score 100 on the drug calculation exam.
 Students must successfully complete a clinical competency evaluation at the same level of competency expected for the proposed course.

-Any student who has had more than one unsuccessful attempt in any nursing course will not be considered for transfer.
+Any student who has had two unsuccessful attempts in any nursing course will not be considered for transfer.